Selling out: Comedy

 George Carlin has been accused of being a sellout for appearing in commercials for MCI, a company he had previously criticized.

 Stand-up comedians occasionally face accusations of "selling out".
 Comedians who start out in comedy clubs might often use foul language and blue humor in their routines.
 A comic who alters their routine by "sugar-coating" their language and using less-offensive material to obtain mainstream success may be accused of "selling out".

 George Carlin was accused of being a "sellout" for appearing in television commercials for MCI's 10-10-220.
 Carlin had previously spoken of his dislike for MCI's commercials in his 1996 album Back in Town.
 In his 1999 album You Are All Diseased, which contains rants against advertising and business, Carlin admits the dichotomy but makes no attempt to explain himself, stating, "You're just gonna have to figure that shit out on your own."
 In interviews, Carlin revealed he appeared in the advertisements to help pay off a large tax debt to the IRS.

 Comedian/actress Janeane Garofalo has described herself as a "sellout" based on her participation with the TV show 24 playing Janis Gold.
 Garofalo initially turned down the role because of the way the show depicted torture scenes; however, she changed her mind later on, saying in an interview, "Being unemployed and being flattered that someone wanted to work with me outweighed my stance [on torture]."
 Garofalo admitted to "selling out" for losing weight in order to gain more acting work.

-In 2025, a number of comedians were criticized for taking part in the Riyadh Comedy Festival due to alleged human rights violations committed by host country Saudi Arabia.
+In 2025, a number of comedians were criticized for taking part in the Riyadh Comedy Festival due to various human rights violations committed by host country Saudi Arabia.